 When you save your photos, don’t forget to save your stories too!

-Ponga lets you digitally archive the files, organize the images & crowdsource the stories so your stories can connect you.
+Ponga lets you digitally archive the files, organize the images, & crowdsource the stories — even as the metadata is protected

 Your Photos connect you with your story

 Modern digital technologies have changed our relationship with artifacts like photographs, albums, and scrapbooks.
 At Ponga, we’re building a better way to use pictures to reconnect families, friends, and communities with the stories that bring them together.
 This makes us very sensitive to how modern technologies have changed our relationship with physical artifacts like photos, mementos, and albums.

 Digitizing may capture the image, but what about the stories?

 Whether through inexperience, impatience, or obliviousness, scans can be made poorly.
 Copies can be cropped, downsized, and modified.
 The context of the original physical artifact whether through notations or physical placement might be lost.
 In my family, and perhaps yours, a thoughtful grandmother and aunt made notations in pencil on the backs of photos with names, dates, and sometimes locations.
 Two-sided scanning can often pick this detail up to keep with the original file.